mysql/mysql-utilities/doc/man/mysqlprocgrep.rst

 .. option:: --server=<source>

-   Connection information for the server to search in the format:
+   Connection information for a server to search in the format:
    <user>[:<passwd>]@<host>[:<port>][:<socket>]
-   The option may be repeated to form a list of servers to search.
+   Use this option multiple times to search multiple servers.

 .. option:: --sql, --print-sql, -Q

    Instead of displaying the selected processes, emit the **SELECT** statement that retrieves information about them.
-If the :option:`--kill-connection` or :option:`--kill-query` option is given, a stored procedure named ``kill_processes()`` for killing the queries is generated rather than a **SELECT** statement.
+If the :option:`--kill-connection` or :option:`--kill-query` option is given, the utility generates a stored procedure named ``kill_processes()`` for killing the queries rather than a **SELECT** statement.

 .. option:: --sql-body